-DTC may discontinue providing its services as securities depository for either series of the Bonds at any time by giving reasonable notice to the County or the Bond Registrar and Paying Agent.
-Under such circumstances, in the event that a successor depository is not obtained, Bonds of the applicable series are required to be printed and delivered.
+DTC may discontinue providing its services as securities depository for the Bonds at any time by giving reasonable notice to the County or the Bond Registrar and Paying Agent.
+Under such circumstances, in the event that a successor depository is not obtained, Bonds are required to be printed and delivered.

-The County may decide to discontinue use of the system of book-entry-only transfers for either series of the Bonds through DTC (or a successor securities depository).
-In that event, Bond certificates for the applicable series will be printed and delivered.
+The County may decide to discontinue use of the system of book-entry-only transfers for the Bonds through DTC (or a successor securities depository).
+In that event, Bond certificates will be printed and delivered.